 Core Structure

-• Demand: use livelihood shock to locate where and when load or exposure is changing.
+- Demand: use livelihood shock to locate where and when exposure is changing.

-• Supply: use outdoor work to test whether real supply capacity or a bottleneck is visible.
+- Supply: use outdoor work to test whether the issue is real capacity or a bottleneck.

 Signals To Watch